garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Tasks.md

 - Utterly central to what you will learn in the [[Usage Testing]]
 - There just isn't time/resources to do [[Usage Testing]] on everything
+- Select the tasks that are 'make-or-break' for the application
+- You are looking for what's important, related to [[User eXperience (UX)]] goals